the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

 You are required to demonstrate your understanding of each concept through evidence based reflection.

 For each concept you must provide the following:
-- A score from 0-5
+- A score from 1-5
-    - 0 - little to no understanding or implementation of the concept
+    - 1 - no understanding or implementation of the concept
-    - 1 - below average understanding or implementation the concept
+    - 2 - below average understanding or implementation the concept
+    - 3 - average understanding or implementation the concept
-    - 2 - above average understanding or implementation the concept
+    - 4 - above average understanding or implementation the concept
-    - 3 - outstanding understanding or implementation the concept
+    - 5 - outstanding understanding and implementation the concept
 - A justification of why you deserve that score
 - Examples to support your justification
 - A discussion of why each concept is important

 ### [Reflection]

 Throughout the unit, you explored what it means to express yourself and your identity via digital art.
-The reflection is space for you to explore your resopnsiblity to society as technolgogy creators by evaluating the implications of your work.
+The reflection is space for you to explore your responsiblity to society as technology creators by evaluating the implications of your work.

-*It is graded purely based on completion and demonstration of effort.*
+*It is marked purely based on completion and demonstration of effort.*

 ## [4] Sucess Claims

-Each project will look entirely different and have their individual measure of success.

-However, all successful computer scientists should be able to make the following claims:
+Successful computer scientists should be able to make the following claims:
 - I can thoughtfully plan a large computer science project.
 - I can develop my project iteratively over time
     - I can track the development of my project by committing to Github consistently throughout my project.